carpentries-incubator/workflows-nextflow/episodes/03-channels.md

 ~~~
 {: .language-groovy }

-This will prints a line containing a named list ,tuple, for every fastq file associated with that accession.
+This will print a tuple for every fastq file associated with that SRA project accession.

 ~~~
 [SRR1448794, ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR144/004/SRR1448794/SRR1448794.fastq.gz]